-This financial literacy project focused on all aspects of child care, including parents, children, and providers.
+This financial literacy project has been in existence for four years running from 2019 to 2022 and focused on all aspects of childcare, including parents, children, and providers.

-- Parents were sent financial literacy resources, including information on budgeting basics, credit and debit card basics, and credit history. - Children participated in a three-week summer program by allowing children to "work" (simple chores) at their respective child care center/home while earning "money".
-Children had lessons on needs vs. wants, saving, giving, priorities, impulse buying and alternative ways to save money, etc. At the conclusion of the program, all children received participation prizes based on how much "money" they earned throughout the course of the program.
-Fifteen providers (including five homes and ten centers) participated, including 270 children in 23 classes. - Owners and directors also participated in a series of three sessions on business aspects of financial literacy, including budgeting, cash flow, profit and loss, increasing child care enrollment, and cutting costs without sacrificing quality.
+- Parents were sent financial literacy resources, including information on budgeting basics, credit and debit card basics, and credit history. - Children participated in a three-week summer program by allowing children to "work" (simple chores) at their respective childcare center/home while earning "money".
+Children had lessons on saving, giving, goods vs services, banking vocabulary, knowing your budget, ways to pay and career exploration.
+At the conclusion of the program, all children received participation prizes based on how much play "money" they earned throughout the course of the program.
+In the 2022 class, sixteen providers (including five homes and eleven centers) participated, including 356 children in 24 classes. - Owners and directors also participated in a series of three sessions on business aspects of financial literacy, including budgeting, cash flow, profit and loss, increasing childcare enrollment, and cutting costs without sacrificing quality.